How to Hold a Wine Glass Properly [Etiquette Guide]

 How to Hold a Wine Glass - Step by Step Guide

 All wine glasses are held by the stem.
 Keep in mind that wine should be served at its correct temperatures—not too cold and not warm.

 Remember that the drink is already exposed to air and the rate of going flat has already begun.
-So how do you hold a wine glass?

 Let your thumb and the next two fingers; index finger and the middle finger support it while the rest of the hand rests on the base.

 2. Slightly pinch the stem using your thumb and index finger

 Let your index finger wrap itself around the stem of the glass, and support the rest of the other side with the tip of the thumb.

 3. Grab the stem from the base

-Let your middle finger support the glass from beneath the base by stretching it from outwards under the base.
+Let your middle finger support the glass from beneath the base by stretching it from out under the base.
 The rest of the fingers can then rest naturally or follow the weight.

 4. Lever the base with your thumb

 Prepare or drink from somewhere where you can set down the wine to rest every time you sip.
-Fingerprints will be inevitable especially with this type of glass., but keeping your hands clean and away from oil can still go a long way towards maintaining a good wine experience.
+Fingerprints will be inevitable especially with this type of glass, but keeping your hands clean and away from oil can still go a long way towards maintaining a good wine experience.